 Since 1984, Mr. Altieri has served as an arbitrator on the American Arbitration Association Panel of Arbitrators.
 He is also a member of the International Center for Dispute Resolution arbitration panel and is a certified mediator in the U.S. District Court for the Southern District of New York mediation program.

-Mr. Altieri is Chairman of the International Lawyers Network (ILN), an association of over 90 select law firms with more than 5,000 lawyers in 67 countries.
-He also currently serves on the Executive Committee, Antitrust Section, of the Connecticut Bar Association.
+Mr. Altieri is the immediate past Chairman of the International Lawyers Network (ILN), an association of over 90 select law firms with more than 5,000 lawyers in 67 countries.
 He is a member of The Union League Club in New York City and of The Patterson Club, Inc., where he is the past president of the Board of Directors.
-Mr. Altieri has served as Secretary for the Uniform State Laws Committee and on the InterAmerican Affairs Committee of the Association of the Bar of the City of New York and as a member of the Benefit Committee of the Urban Justice Center.
+Mr. Altieri has served as Secretary for the Uniform State Laws Committee and on the InterAmerican Affairs Committee of the Association of the Bar of the City of New York; on the Executive Committee, Antitrust Section, of the Connecticut Bar Association; and as a member of the Benefit Committee of the Urban Justice Center.

-Besides writing articles in various publications and coauthoring the Trade Secrets & Noncompete Blog, Mr. Altieri is a frequent guest speaker at business and professional group conferences and participates in Epstein Becker Green's Continuing Legal Education Program.
-He also serves on the firm's Quality Assurance Committee and Board of Directors.
+Besides writing articles in various publications and coauthoring the Trade Secrets & Employee Mobility Blog, Mr. Altieri is a frequent guest speaker at business and professional group conferences and participates in Epstein Becker Green's Continuing Legal Education Program.
+He also serves on the firm's Quality Assurance Committee.
 A graduate of Fordham Law School, Mr. Altieri clerked for the Honorable Juan Torruella of the U.S. District Court for the District of Puerto Rico and interned in the United States Attorney's Office for the Southern District of New York.

 - Fordham University (J.D., 1980)